KarelVeldkamp/Discrete_VAEs/readme.md

 ## 🚀 Running the Models

 You can run all three models al follows.
 Note: the data and Qmatrix should both be .csv files without a header or an index column.
-Both files should contain just zeros and ones.
-The rows of the Q-matrix should correspond to the columns in the dataset, and the columns of the q matrix respond the the latent dimensions (for MIXIRT) or attributes (for GDINA).
-No Q-matrix is needed for LCA,

 ### ✅ Latent Class Analysis (LCA)